 It’s win, win, win!

 It’s so easy!
 We don’t have to take part in the same event and you can run OR walk.
 We’ll be fundraising together for a cause that’s important to all of us—world-class healthcare for those we love.
-Then we can celebrate together at The Ottawa Hospital VIP Runner Zone.

 After you’ve signed up, you can ask your friends and family to support our fundraising efforts by making a donation to your online fundraising page.

-It’s so easy to register!
-(Share link to your fundraising team page).
+Registration is simple (Share link to your fundraising team page).
 Visit my team page, click join team, and register through Race Roster!
 There will be an option to join an existing team during the registration process.